pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.15

+May 16, 2024

+- Add ability to "Clear All" from Recent Search History.
+- A deleted location will now be removed from Recent Search History if you click on it.
+- Updated the FAQ.
+- Various design tweaks and other things.

 ### 5.3.14

 April 3, 2024